johnmyronmillar/YenFutureValue/README.md

 ### Conclusions

-* I would feel more confident using the ARMA model and waiting a day, but I would spend that day looking at other models.
+* I would feel more confident using the ARMA model, but both models forecast a buy is better today, than in the next 5 days.
+If the market has not opened yet, I would looking at other models.

 ## Regression Analysis